 - Drop Pod: Anti-pirate trains are deployed from orbit, after being launched from inside the Gherkin.

 - Incredibly Lame Pun - Don't order Death by Chocolate.

 - Ninja Vs Pirate - Vs Clowns

-- A Pirate 400 Years Too Late - "The Train Pirates", disenfranchised modern people who swapped their suits and briefcases for 17th century dress and cutlasses but took to the rails rather than the seas and rode aboard "The Whore of Clapham" led by by Captain Goitier played by BRIAN BLESSED.
+- A Pirate 400 Years Too Late - "The Train Pirates", disenfranchised modern people who swapped their suits and briefcases for 17th century dress and cutlasses but took to the rails rather than the seas and rode aboard "The Whore of Clapham" led by Captain Goitier (played by BRIAN BLESSED).

 - Weirdness Censor - A woman's family and friends don't seem to notice that her latest boyfriend is a carnivorous dinosaur.
 Even when he starts eating people, it causes no more than slight social awkwardness.